JetBrains/kotlin/GRADLE_PLUGIN.md

 The plugin also edits the default `build` and `clean` tasks so that the first one allows one to build all the artifacts supported
 (it's dependent on the `compileKonan` task) and the second one removes the files created by the Kotlin/Native build.

+## Building dynamic libraries and frameworks

+Kotlin/Native supports building artifacts to be used by other native languages.
+There are two types of such artifacts:
+Objective-C framework and dynamic library.

+* **Dynamic library.** A dynamic library may be built using the `dynamic` artifact block.
+This block contains the same options as other ones (except `interop`) allowing one to specify source files, compiler options and libraries used.
+Each task building a dynamic library produces two files: the library itself (a `*.so`/`*.dylib`/`*.dll` file depending on the target platform) and a C language header.
+Both of them may be accessed via properties of a building task (both properties have type `File`):

+    ```
+    konanArtifacts {
+        // Build a dynamic library
+        dynamic('foo') { /* ... */ }
+    }

+    konanArtifacts.foo.getByTarget('host').artifact    // Points to the library file
+    konanArtifacts.foo.getByTarget('host').headerFile  // Points to the header file
+    ```
+Using a dynamic library is shown in the [python extension sample](samples/python_extension).

+* **Framework.** An Objective-C framework can be built using the `framework` artifact block.
+This block contains the same options as other ones.
+One may access the framework built using `artifact` property of the building task (see the [**Tasks**](#Tasks) section).
+Unlike other artifacts this property points to a directory instead of a regular file.

+    ```
+    konanArtifacts {
+        // Build an Objective-C framework
+        framework('foo') { /* ... */ }
+    }

+    konanArtifacts.foo.getByTarget('host').artifact // Points to the framework directory
+    ```
+Using a framework is shown in the [calculator sample](samples/calculator).

 ## Additional options

 You can also pass additional command line keys to the compiler or cinterop tool using the `extraOpts` expression